hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Nailed the chapter of Flex-Box on @freecodecamp

 **Thoughts:** Understood the concept of flex-box.
 It really makes designing the webpage easier.
 Learned attributes like flex-direction, justify-content, self-allign, dispaly etc. After the next chapter, our exercise is to make 5 projects i.e complete web designs.
 I'm very looking forward to it because I can't wait to implement the things that I have learnt.

+### Day 11: February 23, 2020.

+**Today's Progress:** Completed almost half of the chapter of CSS Grid

+**Thoughts:** Today I learned that the difference between Flexbox and CSS Grid is the flexbox can either deal with row or column at a time while CSS Grid deals with Rows and Columns simultaniously.
+Today's attributes were display: grid, grid-template-column, grid-template-row, justify-self, allign-self, grid-columns, grid-rows etc.